Sign up to our Newsletter

 These programs typically take five to six months to complete and are known to be rigorous!

-Step Four: Become a Police Officer
+Step 4: Become a Police Officer

 Most detective positions will require at least two to five years of police experience.
 In order to become a police officer, you will need to complete training and pass a certification exam called the Peace Officer Standards and Training (POST) exam.

-Step Five: Gain Experience and Network
+Step 5: Gain Experience and Network

-The majority of detective positions will require you to have at least two to five years of experience as a police officer.
+The majority of detective positions require you to have at least two to five years of experience as a police officer.
 Do your best to gain investigation experience, even if you’re just observing investigations with senior officers or detectives.

 Since most police departments promote detectives from within their own force, ensure you build strong connections with your peers and mentors.
-Work hard to build a good reputation for yourself, so that you’re seen as knowledgeable, reliable, and hardworking!
+Work hard to build a good reputation for yourself so that you’re seen as knowledgeable, reliable, and hardworking!

-Step Six: Pass the National Detective/Investigator Test
+Step 6: Pass the National Detective/Investigator Test

 As you prepare for your career as a detective, you’ll have to write the National Detective/Investigative Test (NDIT), a promotional exam that assesses police officers’ readiness to conduct detective work.